CMSC388J-UMD-S24/388jpublic/spring2024/p3/README.md

    ![alt text](images/request_key.png "Request an API Key")
 3. Using the API key you received in your email, fill in the `OMDB_API_KEY` variable at the top `app.py`.

-To create your virtual environment, be in the `p3/` directory and use the correct command to create a virtual environment folder named `venv`.
-To activate it, use the appropriate command for your system (if you're having trouble figuring out how to activate your environment, contact us and include a screenshot of the `venv` directory structure).
-Then, to install the necessary packages, run `pip3 install -r requirements.txt`.

-This week we'll be using the `requests`, `Flask`, `Flask-WTF`, and `Flask-PyMongo` libraries.

 ## Project

 This is the `p3/` directory structure